abinit/abinit/doc/developers/developers_howto.md

     in order to spot possible regressions or incompatibilities.
     Trust me, you can save a lot of time if you run *runtests.py* systematically!

+## How to install and use invoke for common developer tasks

+[invoke](https://www.pyinvoke.org/) is a Python task runner. `~abinit/tasks.py` wraps many of the recurring developer operations covered in this guide (building, testing, debugging, ctags, git housekeeping, ...) into a single, discoverable `invoke <task>` command, so you don't have to remember the exact `make`/`gdb`/`ctags` invocation each time.

+Install it (again, a virtual environment is recommended -- reuse the one from the pre-commit section above if you already created it):

+    python3 -m pip install --group tasks

+This installs `invoke` itself plus `psutil`, `tabulate`, and `watchdog`, used by a few of the tasks below.
+Note that `--group` requires pip >= 25.1; upgrade with `python3 -m pip install --upgrade pip` if the command fails.

+`invoke` discovers `tasks.py` automatically when run from `~abinit` or any of its subdirectories.
+List every available task, or get help for a specific one, with:

+    invoke --list
+    invoke --help make

+A few tasks that map directly onto sections of this guide:

+    invoke makemake              # equivalent to ./config/scripts/makemake
+    invoke make --jobs=8         # build with 8 parallel jobs
+    invoke makedeep              # makemake + clean + build in one step invoke runemall              # build (if needed) and run the full test suite invoke runemall --no-make    # run the test suite against an existing build invoke ctags                          # regenerate the ctags file (see "How to browse the source files") invoke gdb --input-name=run.abi       # launch gdb on the abinit binary invoke doctor                         # check that make/git/compiler/MPI/python are all on PATH

+Run `invoke --list` for the full catalog -- it also includes tasks for git housekeeping (`pull`, `push`, `branchoff`, `prune-branches`), disk/large-file audits (`large-files`, `disk-usage`), and building the Robodoc/Doxygen documentation (`robodoc`, `doxygen`).

 ## How to browse the source files

 The HTML documentation generated by Robodoc is available at